Dragon king theory: Beyond power laws

 The 5000 largest drawdowns for 8 different futures contracts plotted according to their empirical CCDF, shifted by factors of 10 for visibility.
 The dashed lines are power law fits.

-It is well known that many phenomena in both the natural and social sciences have power law statistics (Pareto distribution).
+Many phenomena in both the natural and social sciences have power law statistics (Pareto distribution).
 Furthermore, from extreme value theory, it is known that a broad range of distributions (the Frechet class) have tails that are asymptotically power law.
 The result of this is that, when dealing with crises and extremes, power law tails are the "normal" case.
 The unique property of power laws is that they are scale-invariant, self-similar and fractal.
 This property implies that all events—both large and small—are generated by the same mechanism, and thus there will be no distinct precursors by which the largest events may be predicted.
 A well-known conceptual framework for events of this type is self-organized criticality.
 Such concepts are compatible with the theory of the black swan.
 However Taleb has also stated that considering the power law as a model instead of a model with lighter tails (e.g., a Gaussian) "converts black swans into gray ones", in the sense that the power law model gives non-negligible probability to large events.

 In a variety of studies it has been found that, despite the fact that a power law models the tail of the empirical distribution well, the largest events are significantly outlying (i.e., much larger than what would be expected under the model).
 Such events are interpreted as dragon kings as they indicate a departure from the generic process underlying the power law.
 Examples of this include the largest radiation release events occurring in nuclear power plant accidents, the largest city (agglomeration) within the sample of cities in a country, the largest crashes in financial markets, and intraday wholesale electricity prices.